 The Kobo Glo has a backlight.
 The brightness can be adjusted, but the default setting is already fine for me.
 This reader can connect online via wifi to sync books across Kobo devices or devices with Kobo apps and also for Pocket.
 It doesn’t stay connected all the time and I really don’t need it so.
 The Pocket app makes the reader awesome-r.
 If only it has an rss reader then it would be the best!

-Kobo Glo in National Bookstore is PhP6,599… Is it?
-LOL!
-Should be around that amount.
-There are other Kobo devices including the Android-powered Kobo Arc.
+Kobo Glo in National Bookstore is about PhP6,599.
+There are other Kobo devices including those without a backlight and the Android-powered Kobo Arc.

-Hm, it occurred to me only now that I haven’t named this toy yet. #firstworldproblems XD
+Hmm, it just occurred to me only now that I haven’t named this toy yet. #firstworldproblems XD